yosssi/goat/README.md

 ## Configuration file

-To run goat, you have to create a configuration file named `goat.json` on in your project root directory.
+To run goat, you have to create a configuration file named `goat.json` in your project root directory.
 This file looks like the following:

 ```json
 {